Adamcoakley/kubernetes/create-eks-cluster/README.md

 # Elastic Kubernetes Service (EKS)
 EKS is a managed Kubernetes service that makes it easy for you to run Kubernetes on AWS.
 This service in AWS can be used to create, configure and manage a Kubernetes Cluster.

-# Tutorial
 In this tutorial, we will create an EKS Cluster and attach a nodegroup.

 ## Prerequisites
 * Create your IAM User & Roles, and ensure you have an EC2 Key-Pair.